If you’re craving barbecue but don’t want to set up the grill or smoker, try Instant Pot BBQ ribs!

 Finishing Up Instant Pot Ribs:

 Alternately, remove to a lined cooking sheet and spread your favorite barbecue sauce over the top with a grilling brush.
 Set the pan under the Broiler setting in your oven while keeping a close eye.
 About two minutes is all it will need!
+We love Instant Pot Recipes because you don’t have to heat the oven and it’s pretty easy clean up.

 Love this idea?
 See our BBQ Pulled Pork Rub Recipe